End of Winter Term Notice

 - Students are expected to move out by noon on the day after their last exam.

-- Students wishing an express check-out can lock their room and return keys and zippered mattress protector to the appropriate Service Desk (North – DeCew, Earp, Vallee, Quarry View and South – Lowenberger, Village).
+- Express Check-out Students wishing an express check-out can lock their room and return keys and zippered mattress protector to the appropriate Service Desk (North – DeCew, Earp, Vallee, Quarry View and South – Lowenberger, Village).
 The room will be inspected within 72 business hours after your departure, up to and including departures prior to Thursday, April 19.
 After Thursday, April 19, rooms/units will be inspected by Department of Residences Facilities staff once all occupants have departed and prior to anyone else entering the room/unit.
 Please note that if you choose an express check-out, you are held accountable for damage/cleanliness charges assessed to the shared/common areas regardless of whether you are the first or last person to move out.
-In traditional residences, this would mean a shared washroom and/or the room itself in double rooms.
+In traditional/semi-suite residences, this would mean a shared washroom and/or the room itself in double rooms.
 In townhouses, this would mean any area that is shared and accessible to all unit mates.

-- For students wishing an inspection check-out to have their room inspected prior to departing, they are responsible for calling the North Service Desk at x3706 or the South Service Desk at x4311 to schedule a check-out time once they receive the email confirming their departure date from the Department of Residences.
+- Inspection Check-out For students wishing an inspection check-out to have their room inspected prior to departing, they are responsible for calling the North Service Desk at x3706 or the South Service Desk at x4311 to schedule a check-out time once they receive the email confirming their departure date from the Department of Residences.
 Please note that appointments must be made at least 72 hours in advance and all of your personal belongings must be removed from the room prior to the check-out appointment.
 If your belongings remain in your room, your check-out appointment will be cancelled and the only option available to you will be the express check-out.
 Following the appointment, the door will be securely locked and the student will no longer have access to this space.
-Once the room check is complete, the student must check out.
+Once the inspection check is complete, the student must check out at the desk.
 The room will be locked and students must immediately return their keys and zippered mattress protector to the appropriate service desk to complete their move-out from residence.

 Room/Unit inspections and damage assessment